How can I register?

 Do I absolutely need to pay in order to participate?

 Yes, registration is mandatory.
-It makes it possible to control the number of cyclists on the itinerary and to ensure their safety.
-Following your registration, you will receive a bib that will allow you to benefit from a host of services during the ride – mechanical repairs, first aid, toilets, water – and to enjoy all the activities and freebies from our sponsors.
+Yes, registration is mandatory.
+It helps offset the costs of organizing the event, as well as control the number of cyclists on the route and ensure their safety.
+Once you register, you will receive a bib allowing you to participate in the ride and benefit from the services offered – mechanical repairs, first aid, toilets, water, handwashing stations – and to enjoy all the treats offered by our sponsors in accordance with the sanitary measures in effect.

 Can children participate?
 How much do children pay?